nevissecurity/nevis-mobile-authentication-sdk-example-app-ios-rx/README.md

 The change PIN operation is implemented in the [ChangePinUseCaseImpl](NevisExampleApp/Domain/Use%20Case/ChangePinUseCaseImpl.swift) class with which you can modify the PIN of a registered PIN authenticator for a given user.

+#### Change password

+The change password operation is implemented in the [ChangePasswordUseCaseImpl](NevisExampleApp/Domain/Use%20Case/ChangePasswordUseCaseImpl.swift) class with which you can modify the password of a registered Password authenticator for a given user.

 #### Decode out-of-band payload

 Out-of-band operations occur when a message is delivered to the application through an alternate channel like a push notification, a QR code, or a deep link.
 With the help of the [DecodePayloadUseCaseImpl](NevisExampleApp/Domain/Use%20Case/DecodePayloadUseCaseImpl.swift) class the application can create an `OutOfBandPayload` either from a JSON or a Base64 URL encoded String.
 The `OutOfBandPayload` is then used to start an `OutOfBandOperation`, see chapters [Out-of-Band Registration](#out-of-band-registration) and [Out-of-Band Authentication](#out-of-band-authentication).